drew-747/Discord-Fathom/README.md

 # Discord-Fathom

 A Discord bot that records, transcribes, and summarizes voice channel conversations, similar to Fathom AI.
+Recently shifted to Discord for meetings held outside of Philippine Time (GMT +8) and found it tedious that there were no transcription bots available for Discord outside of Zoom, Google Meet and the like.

 ## Features